phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 810114
+#Total Number of Tweets: 1726289
-#Number of Clinton Tweets: 543281
+#Number of Trump Tweets: 810764
-#Number of Sanders Tweets: 219817
+#Number of Clinton Tweets: 543576
-#Number of Rubio Tweets: 218653
+#Number of Sanders Tweets: 219985
-#Number of Carson Tweets: 132242
+#Number of Rubio Tweets: 218776
-#Number of Bush Tweets: 91953
+#Number of Carson Tweets: 132399
-#Total Number of Tweets:
+#Number of Bush Tweets: 92078
 ---